 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Mobile vs. desktop development, an explanation
+Mobile vs. desktop development

 The different platforms for mobile development